spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ## Next Steps

-You are now ready to deploy the airgap Palette installation.
+You are now ready to deploy the airgap VerteX installation.
 The important difference is that you will specify your OCI registry and file server during the installation process.
-Refer to the [Kubernetes Install Instructions](../install-on-kubernetes/install-on-kubernetes.md) guide for detailed guidance on installing Palette.
+Refer to the [Kubernetes Install Instructions](../install-on-kubernetes/install-on-kubernetes.md) guide for detailed guidance on installing VerteX.